SI206-UMich/hw8_wn22/README.md

 - git add HW8.py

-Be sure to do at least 3 commits to earn up to 15 points.
+Be sure to do at least 3 commits to earn full credit.
 To commit use:

 - git commit -m "message"